Meet our 2016 Go Red For Women Ambassadors – women dedicated to helping raise awareness about heart disease and stroke in our community.

-Marni became involved with the American Heart Association many years ago, after learning that heart disease runs in her family.
-Once she found out heart disease is largely preventable, Marni made it a priority to spread the message.
+Marni Hughes is a Q13 FOX News anchor.
+Marni became involved with the American Heart Association many years ago after learning that heart disease runs in her family.
 Marni is an active wife and mother of three, who makes healthy living part of her family’s daily life.
-She anchors the evening news on Q13 FOX.

 Nadia Luqman was born with a combination of heart defects and had her first heart surgery at just two months old.
 She is now in high school and frequently speaks at school events throughout Washington to encourage youth to take good care of their hearts